 - What do consumers who shop for high ticket consumer items do?

 - They research and due their due diligence

-- The internet has countless of valuable resources for first time home buyer with bad credit, lenders, loan officers, real estate agents, neighborhoods, builders, school districts, real estate taxes, and mortgage guidelines.
+- The internet has countless of valuable resources for first time home buyer with bad credit, lenders, loan officers, real estate agents, neighborhoods, builders, school districts, real estate taxes, and mortgage guidelines

-- The first step in the home buying process is to consult with a mortgage loan officer and get pre-approved.
+- The first step in the home buying process is to consult with a mortgage loan officer and get pre-approved

-- Not lenders have the same mortgage lending requirements.
+- Not lenders have the same mortgage lending requirements

-- Most mortgage lenders have lender overlays.
+- Most mortgage lenders have lender overlays

 - First Time Home Buyer With Bad Credit may want to ask the loan officer they consult with what type of lender overlays they have

-- There are overlays on just about everything from credit scores, debt to income ratios, collections accounts, charge off accounts, credit tradelines, and even waiting periods after bankruptcy.
+- There are overlays on just about everything from credit scores, debt to income ratios, collections accounts, charge off accounts, credit tradelines, and even waiting periods after bankruptcy

-- Documents Required to process mortgage include information such as tax returns, W2s, bank statements, pay check stubs, and dozens of other items pertaining to credit and financial history need to be provided.
+- Documents Required to process mortgage include information such as tax returns, W2s, bank statements, pay check stubs, and dozens of other items pertaining to credit and financial history need to be provided

-- For a first time home buyer, it can be overwhelming, confusing, and scary.
+- For a first time home buyer, it can be overwhelming, confusing, and scary

-- One first time home buyer who recently closed on his first home told me that the home buying process for him seemed like going through an IRS audit.
+- One first time home buyer who recently closed on his first home told me that the home buying process for him seemed like going through an IRS audit

-- It is really not all that bad.
-Your real estate broker and your mortgage broker will help a first time home buyer go through this process.
+- Real estate broker and your mortgage broker will help a first time home buyer go through this process

-- Everyone works as a team to get to the closing.
+- Everyone works as a team to get to the closing

 How Can I Qualify For Mortgage As A First Time Home Buyer With Bad Credit